Raila Odinga: East Germany

 He spent the next two years at the Herder Institution, which trained foreign students in the German language and was part of the philological faculty at the University of Leipzig in East Germany.
 He received a scholarship that in 1965 sent him to the Technische Hochschule (technical college) of Magdeburg (now a part of Otto von Guericke University Magdeburg) in the GDR.
-In 1970, he graduated with a certificate in Welding.
-While studying in East Germany during the Cold War as a Kenyan he was able to visit West Berlin through the Checkpoint Charlie.
+In 1970, he graduated with a master's degree in mechanical engineering.
+While studying in East Germany during the Cold War, as a Kenyan he was able to visit West Berlin through Checkpoint Charlie.
 When visiting West Berlin, he used to smuggle goods not available in East Berlin and bring them to his friends in East Germany.